 To make Chef John’s refried beans, put soaked beans with garlic, epazote, and cold water in a stockpot and cook for 2 hours.
 Add lard, onion and salt in a pan and cook until brown.
 Then, add serrano pepper and chipotle powder.
 Add the beans to this pan and mash them until desired consistency.

+Don’t have pinto beans?
+Here is a list of pinto beans substitutes that you can use.
 This was just a snippet of the complete recipe, which you’ll find going below.
 But before going to the complete recipe, let’s check out some other recipes by some famous chefs.

 1. Patti LaBelle’s Macaroni and Cheese– Patti LaBelle’s macaroni and cheese has not one or two but seven different kinds of cheeses.
 All are combined together to give different textures and powerful flavor to the dish.